Accidents happen. They can happen in a far away country where you have little to no knowledge of the medical system – like me.

 Getting around South Korea on crutches is hard, but doable.
 You will get stared at, even more so than a foreigner would have been stared at before.
 One time a little boy ran up to me and pointed at my foot in shock, then touched my crutches, seemingly amazed by them.
 It was then that I realized that I hadn’t seen anyone else on crutches in Seoul, or even anyone else who had an apparent injury.

-To preface – I was playing pick up basketball on some outside courts at Yonsei University, I had only been in for barely a minute when I got hit from behind and my ankle crumbled beneath me.
-I heard felt it pop twice and knew, shit, I definitely did something to it.
+To preface – I was playing pick up basketball on outside courts at Yonsei University and had only been in for barely a minute when I got hit from behind and my ankle crumbled beneath me.
+I heard felt it pop twice and knew, shit, something was wrong.

 Korea has amazing hospitals, with huge, clean, and very high-tech facilities.
 Getting in, I got a wheelchair and a boy I had been playing with offered to take me to get checked in.
 He spoke a little Korean and I didn’t.

 We were pointed in the direction of the ER and only had to wait 5 minutes for a translator to come down and check us in.
 The ER at Severance Hospital was much less chaotic than American ones and my wait time for everything was never more than 20 minutes.
 Honestly though, I think that might’ve been because I was a foreigner as I saw many people waiting longer than me.
-I was also the only foreigner and EVERYONE stared hardcore at me.
+I was the only foreigner and EVERYONE stared at me intensely.

 The doctors themselves were either very nice but tentative to talk to me because they were worried about their English, or they were irritated with me that I couldn’t speak Korean and would be obviously cranky with me when I couldn’t understand them.
 They told me to use crutches and wear a cast for two days until my next appointment.